Karate Combat: Events

+Overview

 Karate Combat events feature male and female karateka from a roster of over 100 professional fighters.
 The first five events were held in front of an invite-only audience.
 Later events incorporate CGI effects and original music in order to achieve a modern appearance and appeal to a younger demographic.
 Event locations favor optimal camera angles and cinematic scenery over a big live-audience.
 Thus locations like the 102nd floor of the One World Trade Center were chosen hosting a selected audience with black-tie dress code.
 The events attracted the notice of American television and newspaper.
 Recordings of all events can be accessed for free via the official website.
 Past events have also been streamed via UFC Fight Pass.